Ylianst/MeshCentral/docs/docs/meshcentral/config.md

       "type": "object",
       "properties": {
-        "cert": { "type": "string", "description": "Set this to the primary DNS name of this MeshCentral server." }, "mongoDb": { "type": "string", "default": null }, "mongoDbName": { "type": "string" },
+        "cert": { "type": "string", "description": "Set this to the primary DNS name of this MeshCentral server." }, "keepCerts": { "type": "boolean", "default": false, "description": "Force MeshCentral to use the HTTPS and MPS certificates even if the name does not match the expected DNS value." }, "mongoDb": { "type": "string", "default": null }, "mongoDbName": { "type": "string" },
         "mongoDbChangeStream": { "type": "boolean", "default": false },